 Self-directed retirement accounts – Checkbook IRAs, Checkbook 401k plans, Checkbook QRPs, Checkbook HSAs, and Checkbook DB Plans – can make direct real estate investments in any type of property, including: single-family and multi-family residential, commercial, industrial, office-space, retail, and mixed-use.

-Use your IRA-LLC to invest in the ultimate “hard asset,” real estate.
+Checkbook IRA-LLCs and Solo 401k Plans can be used to invest in the ultimate “hard asset,” real estate.
 Many Americans have used real estate to grow wealth that has withstood the test of time and rocky financial markets.
-There are an a myriad of ways to approach the real-estate industry and all of those are accessible to your CheckBook Retirement Account.
-Invest in:

 - Homes, apartments and condominiums

 - Commercial properties such as retail stores, hotels and office complexes